OSGeo/OSGeoLive-doc/en/quickstart/virtualbox_quickstart.rst

 Apply the changes.

 Reboot the virtual machine and the display settings should match your host computer's display settings.
-These can be changed via:
+These can be changed from the main menu via:

-Select: :menuselection:`LXDE Menu --> Preferences --> Monitor Settings`
+Select: :menuselection:`Preferences --> Monitor Settings` or `ARandR`

 See Also:
 --------------------------------------------------------------------------------